Mac McClung dominated the NBA slam dunk comp. Shaq says he just saved the contest

 What's the big deal?
 This is a much-needed boost for McClung, who has only played two NBA games in two years — one for the Bulls and one for the Lakers — and scored three baskets overall.

+It's also a big moment for the contest itself, which many fans say was going out of fashion because the NBA's biggest stars no longer participated in it.

-Benchwarmer status aside, the actual feats he accomplished on Saturday were big deals.
+Benchwarmer status aside, McClung's actual feats he accomplished on Saturday were big deals.

 No one can convince me this man didn't take ballet lessons.
 If it weren't Monday, I'd attempt a pun.